mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 > ⚠️ **NOTE**: ``dataset.zip`` is located in the ``notebooks`` directory.
 Unzip the archive and upload the PDFs.

-> knowledge base has timeout of `10 min`.
+> There is a timeout of `10 mins` set for the ingestion process.
 Uploading large files may see ingestion failure depending on network bandwidth.

 7. Return to **Converse** tab and check **[X] Use knowledge base**.